snath222/IP-Trajectory-Optimisation-SN/README.md

   Utilises the Nelder-Mead Simplex Algorithm to refine initial solutions and converge towards the minima of $\Delta V$.

 - **Genetic Algorithm**
   Implements a metaheuristic optimisation method based on the principles of natural selection, employing both parallel and global search techniques – generating a global optimal solution, minimising $\Delta V$.

+- **Hybrid Genetic Algorithm**
+  Combines the global search capabilities of the Genetic Algorithm with the local refinement precision of the Nelder-Mead Simplex Algorithm, providing a robust approach that leverages the strengths of both methods to efficiently locate and refine the global optimum $\Delta V$.

-**Note:** Jupyter notebooks for both Voyager I and II missions are available in `.html` format for convenient viewing without executing the code.
+> **Note:** Jupyter notebooks for both Voyager I and II missions are available in `.html` format for convenient viewing without executing the code.

 ## How to Run the Code